Higson

 What is decision fatigue and how can we deal with it?

-‘Decision fatigue’ is a phenomenon that affects us all.
-Although interestingly, we are not all consciously aware of it.
+‘Decision fatigue’ is a phenomenon that affects us all although we are not all consciously aware of it.
 As the name suggests, it is when our decision-making ability is depleted.

-Psychologists have found that people have a finite amount of ‘brain power’ that is reserved for making decisions.
-This is a precious resource that is used up more quickly than we realise and can lead to us making poor and illogical decisions if we are not careful.
+Psychologists have found that people have a limited amount of ‘brain power’ that is reserved for making decisions.
+This is a precious resource that is used up more quickly than we realise, and can lead to us making poor and illogical decisions if we are not careful.

-Have you ever wondered why tech moguls such as Steve Jobs or Mark Zuckerburg have been known to wear the same outfit every day?
-Or why Barack Obama has been known to decide what to wear the previous evening?
+Have you ever wondered why tech moguls such as Steve Jobs or Mark Zuckerberg would wear the same outfit every day?
+Or why Barack Obama decided what to wear the previous evening?

-It is not simply because they are not up to date with the latest fashion trends, but because they wish to reduce the number of decisions they make.
-They do this in order to reserve decision-making capacity for more meaningful and impactful decisions.
+It is not because they are not up to date with the latest fashion trends – they wanted to reduce the number of decisions they make.
+They did this to reserve their decision-making energy for more meaningful and impactful decisions.

 Has this been proven by science?

-Multiple studies have shown the very real effects of decision fatigue in our lives.
+Multiple studies have demonstrated the significant impact of decision fatigue in our lives.

-After having to make lots of small decisions such as choosing between 56 colours of paint, people were much more likely to buy extra add-ons such as rust-proof paint or enhanced options when purchasing a car.
+Another study at Stanford University revealed how decision fatigue can leave people vulnerable to marketing and sales strategies.
+When buying a car and after having to make lots of small decisions such as choosing between 56 colours of paint, people were much more likely to buy extra add-ons such as rust-proof paint or enhanced options.

 When our decision stamina runs out, we opt for the easy, default choice.
 Even though it may not be the most favourable, or even most ethical.